Takashiidobe/notes/src/operating-systems/shell/looping-in-bash.md

 ---
-title: looping-in-bash
+title: Looping in Bash
+date created: Friday, May 12th 2023, 5:07:55 pm
+date modified: Tuesday, November 12th 2024, 8:30:55 pm
 ---

-In Bash

 # Looping in Bash

-## Basic loops
+## Basic Loops

 In bash, looping can be done like so: